 However if the complaint is of a more serious nature and could bring into question the conduct of the Council or Clerk, then the following procedure should be followed.

-Complaints about an individual Councillor should be referred to the Monitoring Officer at Wycombe District Council.
+Complaints about an individual Councillor should be referred to the Monitoring Officer at Buckinghamshire Council.

 - The complainant will be asked and encouraged to put the complaint of the Council’s procedures or administration in writing to the Clerk (proper officer)